polysimtools/pysimm/Examples/09_cassandra_simulations/nvt/README.md

 from pysimm import system, cassandra
 ```

-If you encounter an error **"ImportError: No module named pysimm"** make sure that the pysimm directory you cloned from github is in your PYTHONPATH.
+If you encounter an error **"ImportError: No module named pysimm"** make sure that the pysimm directory you cloned from GitHub is in your PYTHONPATH.
 See installation instructions for further directions.

 ### Creating the system for simulations

 The cassandra module of the pysimm works with **pysimm.system** object modifying it by the results of Cassandra simulations.
 For this example the initial system can be an empty cubic cell with the size of 30 &#8491; centered at the origin of the coordinate system.
-Additionally we explicitly specify the forcefield model for all particles that will be inserted into the system.
+Additionally, we explicitly specify the forcefield model for all particles that will be inserted into the system.

 ```python
     bx_size = 30